-- (i) The legal name and address of the organization and specific division or campus identification if part of a larger organization; - (ii) A brief, scientifically valid project title intelligible to a scientifically literate reader and suitable for use in the public press; - (iii) Type of organization: e.g., profit, nonprofit, educational, small business, minority, women-owned, etc.; - (iv) Name and telephone number of the principal investigator and business personnel who may be contacted during evaluation or negotiation; - (v) Identification of other organizations that are currently evaluating a proposal for the same efforts; - (vi) Identification of the NSBRI-RFP, by number and title, to which the proposer is responding; - (vii) Dollar amount requested, desired starting date, and duration of project; - (viii) Date of submission; - (ix) Signature of a responsible official or authorized representative of the organization, or any other person authorized to legally bind the organization (unless the signature appears on the proposal itself); and - (x) Signature of a mentor for Postdoctoral Fellowship Applications. - (2) Restriction on Use and Disclosure of Proposal Information.
+- (i) The legal name of the organization and specific division or campus identification if part of a larger organization; - (ii) A brief, scientifically valid project title intelligible to a scientifically literate reader and suitable for use in the public press; - (iii) Type of organization: e.g., profit, nonprofit, small business, woman-owned, socially and economically disadvantaged, etc.; - (iv) Name and telephone number of the principal investigator and business personnel who may be contacted during evaluation or negotiation; - (v) Identification of the NSBRI-RFP, by number and title, to which the proposer is responding; - (vi) Desired starting date, and duration of project; - (vii) Date of submission; - (viii) Signature of a responsible official or authorized representative of the organization, or any other person authorized to legally bind the organization (unless the signature appears on the proposal itself); and - (ix) Signature of a mentor for Postdoctoral Fellowship Applications. - (2) Restriction on Use and Disclosure of Proposal Information.
 Information contained in proposals is used for evaluation purposes only.
 Offerors or quoters should, in order to maximize protection of trade secrets or other information that is confidential or privileged, place the following notice at the beginning of the Research Plan (which is in addition to the specified page limits) and specify the information subject to the notice by inserting an appropriate identification in the notice.
 In any event, information contained in proposals will be protected to the extent permitted by law, but the NSBRI assumes no liability for use and disclosure of information not made subject to the notice.